-Chateau de Losse, from a fortress to a chateau
+Chateau de Losse, from a fortress to a castle

 The Chateau de Losse is located in Black Périgord.

-The Losse Family initially arrived from Flanders in the 11th century.
+The Losse Family arrived from Flanders in the 11th century.

 Jean II de Losse transformed his ancestors’ fortress into an elegant Renaissance Chateau.